• Skip to main content

 Crinkle Activity Book

-These soft crinkle books have become popular with parents in the last few years for good reason–they help babies learn about texture and colors.
-This one in particular is great since it has high-contrast colors.
-The feature that helps make it a good social emotional development toy for an infant is that it also includes a mirror for babies to see themselves.
-While we know that babies do not know that baby in the mirror is themself, it is fun for them to explore faces.
+These soft crinkle books have become popular with parents in the last few years for good reason—they help babies learn about texture and colors.
+This one in particular is great since it has high-contrast images.
+The feature that helps make it a good toy for developing social skills is that it also includes a mirror for babies to see themselves.
+While we know that babies do not know that the baby in the mirror is them until later, it is fun for them to explore faces.
+Babies don’t recognize that it is themselves in the mirror until around 18 months of age (a sign of self-awareness).

 My First Photo album